augmentedstartups/ARCore/I_4Dvolumetriccapture/ARCore1.2/README.md

-# 4D Hologram Import Instructions
+# 4D Hologram Import Instructions for ARCore 1.2

 You have two options